 Contributions receivable are unconditional promises to give that are recognized as contributions when the promise is received.
 All contributions receivable are expected to be collected in less than one year and are reported at their net realizable value.
 Reserves are established for receivables that are delinquent and considered uncollectible based on periodic reviews by management.
-At June 30, 2016 and 2015, no allowance for doubtful accounts had been recognized.
+At June 30, 2017 and 2016, no allowance for doubtful accounts has been recognized.